 In 2005-2006, Sir told us that he relinquished all decisions and responsibilities and that his son was to be in charge from that point on.
 New structures were created and many changes took place.
 During a seminar I asked him if we could take a group photo with him and he said : « I don’t know, please ask my son. » I found this answer disturbing because until then Sir had always made his own decisions and readily given permissions.
 The following year I asked the same question and he said : « He doesn’t want us to take photos any more.
 He takes them himself. »

 I recently read an article by David Le Breton, a researcher and professor of Sociology at the University of Strasbourg.
 In this article he explains how sometimes extreme fatigue can take over in the mind of individuals who have exhausted the resources that gave their life sense and purpose.
 These people slowly withdraw into themselves and end up loosing memory at the same time as they withdraw from society.
-This opinion is also Hellfried Krusche’s (the German psychoanalyst I mentioned earlier), who says : « When he was no longer able to connect his values with the life he was living, Desikachar withdrew mentally.
-He chose a path that allowed him to remain unaffected by unpleasant events ; it saved the integrity of his teaching and of his family. »
+This opinion is also that of my friend, a psychoanalyst, who says : « When he was no longer able to connect his values with the life he was living, Desikachar may have withdrawn mentally to chose a path allowing him to remain unaffected by unpleasant events ; it saved the integrity of his teaching and of his family. »

 I flew out of Chennai with a deep sense of peace and never went back as I have nothing further to do there.